cinephile85/The-Odin-Project/README.md

 # The Odin Project

-This is a collection of projects completed while working through The Odin Project.
+A collection of projects completed while working through The Odin Project.